pyzo/pyzo-website/pages/index.md

 <link rel="stylesheet" href="js-image-slider.css">

 [Pyzo](http://pyzo.org) is a free and open-source computing environment based on Python.
 If you're used to e.g. Matlab, Pyzo can be considered a [free alternative](python_vs_matlab).
-Essentially, Pyzo is a Python IDE, that plays well with [conda](http://conda.pydata.org/miniconda.html) to manage your Python packages (though it works with any Python interpreter), and has a website to help newcomers on their way.
+Pyzo is a Python IDE that works with any [Python](https://python.org) interpreter installed on your system, including [Conda](https://conda.pydata.org/miniconda.html) environments.
 The IDE is aimed at interactivity and simplicity, and consists of an editor, a shell, and a set of tools to help the programmer in various ways.